kghose/Chhobi2/Readme.md

 C is the info pane where you can see the photo comments, keywords and a bunch of EXIF data
 D is the command line.
-Hitting enter executes the query
+Hitting enter executes the query E is the status window, showing messages etc.

 Starting the program with the -h option will print this usage manual Starting the program with the -d option will print debugger messages to the console